i-unit/iunit/README.md

 Welcome to IUNIT.
 The lightweight extensible unit testing framework for IBM i.

 ## Building
-Open a SSH shell to anywhere on the IFS
+Open a SSH shell to the IFS

 git clone https://github.com/i-unit/iunit.git
+cd iunit
 ./build.sh IUNIT

 ## Using